whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - `snowflake_view` resource: `statement` and `show_output.text` fields,
 - `snowflake_views` data source: `show_output.text` field,

+### *(breaking change)* Changes in default TOML format
+As we have announced in [an earlier entry](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#new-toml-file-schema), now the provider uses the new TOML format by default (`use_legacy_toml_file` is `false` by default).
+This means that when you try running the v2 provider with the same provider configuration which worked before, you can get a following error: `Error: 260000: account is empty` error with non-empty `account` configuration after upgrading to v2.

+Please adjust your TOML format, basing on our [example](https://registry.terraform.io/providers/snowflakedb/snowflake/2.0.0/docs#examples).

+This is a breaking change because it requires adjustments on the user's side.

+Read more details in the mentioned [migration guide entry](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#new-toml-file-schema).

+Alternatively, specify `use_legacy_toml_file=true` in your configuration, but this is not recommended.
+The legacy format is deprecated and will be removed in the next major release (v3).

 ### *(breaking change)* Changes in TOML configuration file requirements
 As we have announced in [an earlier entry](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#changes-in-toml-configuration-file-requirements), now file permissions are verified by default (`skip_toml_file_permission_verification` is `false` by default).
 This means that on non-Windows systems, when you run the provider, you can get a following error:
 ```